Best Podcasts for Writers and Self Publishers

 The Self-Publishing School podcast by Chandler Bolt is relatively new but enjoyed by many.
 It covers writing a book, launching a book, and using your book to grow a six-figure income.
 Pat Flynn, Gary Vaynerchuk, Joanna Penn, Hal Elrod, and Jeff Walker are just a few of the incredible guests who share their strategies for getting on the NYT and WSJ Bestseller lists, building a tribe of fans, and how to use books to scale businesses of all kinds.

 The Creative Penn by Joanna Penn has been sharing a mixture of business-focused and writing focused topics since 2015.
 Special guests, such as Ron Vitale, are regularly featured to bring their specialist wisdom to the show.
 The show features hot topics, such as adult coloring books, as well as evergreen advice, like outlining for genre fiction.
+Listen to my interview with Joanna about how to identify your book sales problem and more importantly, how to fix it.

 Self-Publishing Formula is hosted by Mark Dawson (who you may know from his awesome Facebook Ads Course) and former BBC journalist James Blatch.
 It takes in-depth looks at fascinating and useful aspects of self-publishing, such as book launches and how to test out a book idea before writing.
 They recently added interesting bonus episodes that discloses montly income reports, including how much Mark spent on advertising and how much revenue he made.